changkevin51/TowerDefense/README.md

 ---

 ## Key Stats
-- **Money**: Starts at 1000 and increases by 100 every wave.
+- **Money**: Starts at 1000 and increases by 150 every wave.
 Used to buy and upgrade turrets.
-- **Health**: Starts at 100 and increases by 20 every wave.
+- **Health**: Starts at 100 and increases by an increasing amount every wave.
 The game is over when health reaches 0.
-- **Turret Prices**: Starts at $150, increases with each turret bought.
+- **Turret Prices**: Increases with each turret bought.
 - **Wave Number**: Tracks your progress through enemy waves.

 ---